wix-incubator/accord/spring3.md

 ## Validator Resolver

-Because Accord is intended to be used in Scala code directly, it does not provide any out-of-the-box facilities for registering validators with an IoC container.
-The Spring integration layer adds the concept of a _validator resolver_, which is essentially responsible for answering the question: given a type `T`, what is `Validator[T]`?
-This is normally handled by the implicit parameter requirement of the Accord `validate` API.
+Because Accord is intended to be used in Scala code directly, it does not provide any out-of-the-box facilities for registering validators with an IoC container; in pure Scala, this is normally handled by the implicit parameter requirement of the Accord `validate` API.
+The Spring integration layer adds the concept of a _validator resolver_, which is responsible for answering the question: given a type `T`, what is `Validator[T]`?

-A resolver extends the trait `AccordValidatorResolver`; currently the only implementation available out-of-the-box is the default `CompanionObjectAccordValidatorResolver`, which for any class `T` tries to find a suitable validator in the companion object for `T`.
-For example:
+A resolver extends the [AccordValidatorResolver trait](https://github.com/wix/accord/blob/v{{ site.version.release }}/spring3/src/main/scala/com/wix/accord/spring/AccordValidatorResolver.scala).
+The default resolver implementation is `CachingCompanionObjectAccordValidatorResolver`, which attempts to find a suitable validator in the companion object of any given class:

 ```scala
 object ExampleModel {